 The People's Republic of China is the most populous nation in the world.
 Lands such as Taiwan, Hong Kong, Macao, and Singapore are mainly Chinese, with lands such as Malaysia and Indonesia containing substantial populations of people who are ethnically Chinese.
-Additionally, there are people of Chinese ancestory scattered in probably most of the nations of the world.
+Additionally, there are people of Chinese ancestry scattered in probably most of the nations of the world.

 Where did the Chinese people come from?
 Does the Bible give any mention of those who are Chinese or what might affect many of the Chinese in the future?
 Does Chinese history in any way support the early Biblical narratives?
 Was there ever any Church of God influence in China itself?